Research and Outreach Highlights

 - A Cowee Encounter: Initial efforts to establish F&I stream monitoring

-- Carla Cartagena De Jesus, a Puerto Rico native and first-generation college student who works as a pediatrician at Fairbanks' Tanana Valley Clinic.
+Carla Cartagena De Jesus received her B.S. in Biological Sciences from UAF and works as a pediatrician at Fairbanks’ Tanana Valley Clinic.